DOCA NVMe Emulation Application Guide

 Create the DMA context, the message queues, consumer and producer handle and the DPA thread.

-Once the asynchronous allocation and setup are complete, the target posts a CQE to indicate that the operation has succeeded.
-This is done through the static function
+Once the asynchronous allocation and setup are complete, the target posts a Completion Queue Entry (CQE) to indicate that the operation has succeeded. it is done through static void

 nvmf_doca_poll_group_create_io_cq_done().